-Therefore, Plaintiffs respectfully move the Court for preliminary approval of the Settlement.
-Specifically, Plaintiffs respectfully request that this Court: (1) conditionally certify a settlement class, (2) conditionally approve the Settlement as fair, adequate, reasonable, and within the reasonable range of possible final approval, (3) appoint Plaintiffs as Class Representatives, (4) appoint Plaintiffs' counsel as Class Counsel, (5) approve the notice program proposed by the parties as the best practicable under the circumstances that satisfies due process and Rule 23, (6) set a date for a final approval hearing, and (7) set deadlines for Class Members to submit claims for compensation, and to object to or exclude themselves from the parties' settlement.
+Recognizing the risks of protracted litigation, the parties mediated the case with respected mediator Hunter Hughes.
+The mediation was successful, and the parties agreed to request approval of an all-cash, non-reversionary settlement totaling over \$15.7 million.
+Each class member who submits a qualified claim will receive a pro rata distribution from the settlement fund.
+This is an excellent result, considering the risks, uncertainties, burden, and expense associated with continued litigation.
+Pursuant to the parties' agreement, Plaintiff now respectfully requests that this Court: (1) conditionally certify a settlement class, (2) conditionally approve the parties' settlement as fair, adequate, reasonable, and within the reasonable range of possible final approval, (3) appoint Mr. Luster as the class representative, (4) appoint Plaintiff's counsel as class counsel, (5) approve the proposed notice program as the best practicable under the circumstances that satisfies due process and Rule 23, (6) set a date for a final approval hearing, and (7) set deadlines for members of the settlement class to submit claims for compensation, and to object to or exclude themselves from the parties' settlement.

-STRUCTURE OF THE SETTLEMENT
+SUMMARY OF THE SETTLEMENT